 The music and SFX build up the intensity of the scene as the two characters duel and Luke Skywalker is slowly overpowered.

-Before you can develop a film’s soundtrack, you need to understand the legalities behind using music in film.
+Before you can develop a film’s soundtrack, you need to understand the legalities behind using music for movies.

 There are many stems to the music licensing process, and with good reason.